-1. Once the system appears stable, determine what and how you want to trim.
+1. Determine what and how you want to trim.
 If the cells will be trimmed individually, we recommend a signal trim mode.
-While you can select either $2.5 \text{K}\Omega$ or $1 \text{K}\Omega$ isolation resistors, we recommend the $1 \text{K}\Omega$ resistors.
+While you can select either $2.5 \mathrm{K}\Omega$ or $1 \mathrm{K}\Omega$ isolation resistors, we recommend the $1 \mathrm{K}\Omega$ resistors.

 Engage trimming for only those terminals which have load cells connected.
-If using signal trim for individual cells with $1K\Omega$ isolation resistors, configure the switches for active connectors as shown in figure 6.
+If using signal trim for individual cells with $1K\Omega$ isolation resistors, configure the switches as shown in Figure 5-1.

-If using a different trimming combination $(2.5K\Omega \text{ resisitors, section trim, excitation trim, etc.})$ , see the Complete Switch Settings Chart on page 6.
+If using a different trimming combination (2.5K Ω resisitors, section trim, or excitation trim), see Section 7.0 Complete Switch Settings Chart.

-- 2. Turn all potentiometers to their full clockwise setting.
-This will produce the maximum voltage (minimum trim) on all cells.
-Always begin with minimum trim and never "center the pots" so you can go up or down. - 3.
-Place a test weight onto the scale directly over each load cell in turn to determine which cell has the lowest output.
-This cell will be used as the system reference and will not be trimmed. - 4.
-Trimming of individual load cells is done by placing the weight over each individual cell and then adding resistance to reduce the voltage.
-That reduction is done by turning the potentiometer for that cell counter-clockwise until the reading produced by that cell matches that of the reference cell.
+- 2. Turn all potentiometers fully clockwise.
+This produces the maximum voltage (minimum trim) on all cells.
+Always begin with minimum trim; never "center the pots." - Place a test weight on the scale directly over each load cell in turn to determine which cell has the lowest output.
+This can be determined by watching the display on the indicator.
+This cell will be used as the system reference and will not be trimmed.

+4. Trim individual load cells by placing the test weight over each individual cell in turn.
+Turn the potentiometer for that cell counterclockwise until the reading produced by the cell matches that of the reference cell.

-Trim odd-numbered cells using the potentiometers marked "Cell A".
-Trim even-numbered cells with the potentiometer marked "Cell/Sect B".
-Figure 6 designates this by labeling CA (Cell A) and CB (Cell B) within the appropriate potentiometer outline.
-It doesn't matter what the cell absolute outputs are, as long as they are the same.
+Trim odd-numbered cells using the potentiometers marked Cell A; trim even-numbered cells with the potentiometer marked Cell/Sect B. It doesn't matter what the absolute cell outputs are, as long as they are the same.